Waziup/learning-center-content/content/en/solutions/weather_station/guide.md

 In recent years weather stations have become increasingly porpular among DIYers but the issue has always been with how to build a low-cost but functional station.
 In this guide, we will look at how to build a weather staion from scratch.

 We will be using The **Arduino Weather Shield** from [Sparkfun](https://learn.sparkfun.com/tutorials/arduino-weather-shield-hookup-guide-v12/all).
 This is an easy-to-use Arduino shield that grants you access to barometric pressure, relative humidity, luminosity, and temperature.
 There are also connections to optional sensors such as wind speed/direction, rain gauge, and GPS for location and super accurate timing.

+We will also use LoRa for communicating weather data to a Wazigate and then to Wazicloud.

 Here's what we will be learning:
 - How to read atmospheric sensor data (barometric pressure, relative humidity, luminosity, and temperature)